bwoakley/AnomalyDetection/README.md

 In other words, if recall is low, then there are fraudulent transactions that our model is just not able to detect.

 This is the **precision/recall tradeoff**.
 By lowering the threshold hyperparameter, we will have lower precision but higher recall.
-The model will be more sensitive to outliers.
-It will detect more cases of fraud, but result in more upset customers.
-On the other hand, increasing the threshold hyperparameter will make the model less sensitive.
-It will ignore the transactions that are somewhat suspicious, resulting in fewer upset customers, but missing some of the borderline fraud cases.
+The model will be more sensitive to outliers in the sense that it will detect more cases of fraud, but result in more upset customers.
+On the other hand, increasing the threshold hyperparameter will make the model less sensitive in the sense that it will ignore the transactions that are somewhat suspicious, resulting in fewer upset customers, but missing some of the borderline fraud cases.
 A model with high AUC ROC and F1 score will capture the optimal solution to this tradeoff problem, resulting in models that have both a high precision and a high recall.
 We then will then consider the choice of threshold hyperparameter to find a precision/recall combination that we are happy with.